dmorse/pscf/doc/user-man/compile-cmake.rst

 This part of the .profile or .bash_profile file checks if there is a .bashrc file in the users home directory and, if one is found, executes that file.
+With this configuration, commands that set up environment variables should be added to the .bashrc file.

-On Mac OS X, the Mac Terminal program actually executes the .profile script whenever you open a terminal, rather than using different files for login and non-login terminals, and thus does not ever directly execute the .bashrc file.
-On a Mac, one can thus either use the procedure described above, or simply place all commands that customize the user environment into the .profile. script.
+On Mac OS X, the Mac Terminal program instead executes the .profile script whenever you open a terminal, rather than using different files for login and non-login terminals.
+The Mac Terminal program thus thus does not ever directly execute the .bashrc file.
+A Mac user that always uses the Mac Terminal program could thus either use the procedure described above (which would still work correctly), or simply place all commands that customize the user environment into the .profile script.